rjstevick/NBayTNCoystersAnalysis/README.md

 # Analysis bash scripts, processed data files, and R scripts for *Functional plasticity in oyster gut microbiomes along a eutrophication gradient in an urbanized estuary*

 ## Code written by Rebecca Stevick, URI-GSO (contact: rjstevick (at) gmail.com)
-### Collaborators: Anton F. Post and Marta Gómez-Chiarri
+### Coauthors: Anton F. Post and Marta Gómez-Chiarri

 ### *Study of wild oysters and their gut microbiomes along the estuarine gradient of Narragansett Bay, Rhode Island, USA with 16S rRNA amplicon and metatranscriptome data.*